Broly1/Hackintosh-linux-Installer/README.md

         * If on Intel cpu you can get a sample here: https://github.com/corpnewt/Hackintosh-Guide

-        # Make sure to leran the basics of config.plist
+        # Make sure to learn the basics of config.plist
         https://github.com/corpnewt/Hackintosh-Guide/blob/master/config.plist-basics.md

         * This shoud be enough to boot into the installer GOOD Luck!!